HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 5. Green checkmark indicates all tests passed
 6. Code can be merged to main branch

-This process allows us to make sure any code we are adding does not immediately break any existing logic.
+This process allows us to make sure any code we are pushing does not immediately break any existing logic.

 ## Regression Testing Script